 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).

 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 If you will have to pay for four or more prescription items in three months, or more than 15 items in 12 months, you may find it cheaper to buy a PPC.

 - Telephone advice and order line 0845 850 0030

 - General Public – Buy or Renew a PPC On-line

 There is further information about prescription exemptions and fees on the NHS website

-Patients on repeat medication will be asked to see a Doctor at least once a year to review their regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see/speak with a Phamracist at least once a year to review their regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.